Information for Hearing Screening Professionals

 Before choosing a data management option, you should consider what data you want to monitor and how much you want the system to do for you.

 Commercially available software

 If your hospital has a large number of births, we recommend that you purchase one of the commercially available software programs.
 In addition to tracking data, these software programs can generate regular reports and follow-up letters to families and physicians.

 There are several software products that are currently commercially available for newborn hearing screening data management:

-Hospitals with smaller numbers of births may find that the software included with the equipment they purchase to be sufficient.
-Some of the hospitals even find a simple logbook or excel spreadsheet to be adequate.
+Hospitals with smaller numbers of births may find the software included with the equipment they purchase to be sufficient.
+Some of the hospitals even find a simple logbook or Excel spreadsheet to be adequate.

 The number of births your hospital has will generally dictate how you decide to track and monitor your data.
 You should be able to easily obtain the following information: